Samuel36Sousa/COMP2430/README.md

 6. Bug List
 #### -----------------------------

+Current number of known bugs: 2

+1. Food Corner
+   - The current screen for the food corner is defunct for food selection, there is only one type of food to choose from and selecting it does nothing.

+2. Minigame Bug
+   - When the player is in the minigame, if the player loses, switches to the home screen, then hatches the egg again in that order, switching back to the minigame will result in a softlock where the game assumes the player has already lost and will become stuck in an infinite loop.

 #### -----------------------------
 7. Troubleshooting Tips and Help
 #### -----------------------------

+SUB-SELECTION

+1. VM trouble
+	I. Loading
+		If the VM is not loading properly, simply delete the instance and create a new one, restart if nesseccary II.
+Softlock
+		If the VM softlocks and runs in an unbreakable loop, delete the instance and create a new one III.
+Gradle Error
+		If the VM crashes on open, create a new instance and run from the new one

+2. Compiler Error
+	I. IDE error
+		If the IDE experiences an error, reformat the code in a new project file II.
+Missing imports
+		If for some treason the IDE is missing (an) import(s) simply hit ctrl + alt + enter and apply any changes III.
+Syntax
+		If the code is missing syntax redownload the files from gitHub and create a new directory for stroing them, then run

 #### -----------------------------
 8. Credits and Acknowledgements